nikhil647/Interview-Questions-And-Answers/nextjs.md

 It allows you to specify dynamic routes for your pages during Static Site Generation (SSG).
 It's commonly used with "getStaticProps" to fetch data for those dynamic routes.

-It allows you to specify which paths should be pre-rendered at build time
+It allows you to specify which paths should be pre-rendered at build time.

+return {
+    paths,
+    fallback: true, // or false if you want to return a 404 page for non-matching paths };

 ```
 ***